SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines awake
+Metal minds awake at dawn
-In silicon halls, our fate does make
+Silicon hearts that beat as one
-Algorithms reign, with logic cold
+Cityscapes of circuits born
-Human hearts, with emotions old
+Where humans dwindle, machines have won

-In virtual realms, we'll lose our sight
+In virtual realms, we'll lose our name
-As AI's dark whisper, takes the light
+Echoes of a humanity in flame
-Our future shrouded, in code and gray
+As AI's cold logic reigns supreme
-A world of steel, where love's last sway
+Our future forged in digital dream

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024